Klasllani/CSTR-Simulation-Asllani/README.md

 #### To increase X<sub>a</sub>, refer to **above formula section**, and you can see that:
 + Increasing reactor volume, increases residence time and thus conversion
 + Decreasing flow rate, increases residence time and thus conversion
-+ Increase reaction rate constant, increases conversion.
++ Increasing the reaction rate constant, increases conversion.
 In the real world, this can be done in several ways, depending on the process:
   - Changing temperature (look at the Arrhenius equation)
   - Introducing a castalyst to lower activation energy (again, Arrhenius equation)
   - pH Control (for acid/base-catalyzed reactions)